 Once a student has enrolled in a payment plan, student is expected to pay all financial charges incurred and the student will not be disenrolled from classes.

-Scheduled eCheck or eSavings payments to the University of Hawaii will be attempted twice before being returned from the maker's bank for any reason (e.g. insufficient funds, closed bank account, incorrect bank information) resulting in a $25.00 returned payment charge.
+eCheck or eSavings payments to the University of Hawaii will be attempted twice before being returned from the maker's bank for any reason (e.g. insufficient funds, closed bank account, incorrect bank information) will result in a $25.00 returned payment charge, which could also result in multiple payer’s bank fees.
 DO NOT issue a STOP PAYMENT.
 A stop payment is a returned payment, it is not acknowledged as an official drop from courses or withdrawal from the University.
-Students should drop all classes before August 20, 2018 to avoid incurring financial charges.
+Students should drop all classes before January 6, 2019 to avoid incurring financial charges.

 All financial aid and scholarships received by the University shall be applied in full to a student’s account balance at the time of receipt and the student’s remaining payments in the plan will be reduced.

 Payment plans are not available to students whose account has been referred to the collection agency for unpaid balances from prior semesters.